elkhaldaoui/MERN-API-E-COMMERCE/README.md

   expect(res.price).toBe(19.99);
 });`

-To run the unit tests, you can use the ``npm test`` command in the client directory.
-This will run Jest and execute all of the test cases in the `__tests__` directory.
+``To run the unit tests, you can use the 'npm test' command in the client directory.
+This will run Jest and execute all of the test cases in the '__tests__' directory.``